walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 installed on every Windows machine) that is well suited for writing code.
 If you don't already have it on your machine, you can [install Notepad++ here][np].
-I recommend using NotePad++ rather than plain old Notepad because it understands Javascript.
-If you prefer coding on a Macintosh, then [TextWrangler][twl] is a good programming editor which also understands Javascript code.
+I recommend using NotePad++ rather than plain old Notepad because it understands JavaScript.
+If you prefer coding on a Macintosh, then [TextWrangler][twl] is a good programming editor which also understands JavaScript code.

 ## Your First Minecraft Mod!

-So, You've learnt a little bit about Javascript and what the Drone() object can do, let's use that knowledge to create a Minecraft Mod!
+So, You've learnt a little bit about JavaScript and what the Drone() object can do, let's use that knowledge to create a Minecraft Mod!

 Once you've installed Notepad++, Launch it, create a new file and type the following...